Faulty NYC Ferry docks routinely trigger suspensions of pricey boat service | amNewYork

 “It’s very clean, the people [working on the ferries] are very nice,” said Olm.
 “It isn’t so crowded, that’s what I like about it.”

-Zumhagen said the EDC is “working diligently to diagnose the cause and identify a permanent solution,” for Astoria.
+Zumhagen said the EDC is “working diligently to diagnose the cause and identify a permanent solution” for Astoria.

 The heavily-subsidized waterborne transit service is run by private operator Hornblower and overseen by the city’s quasi-public business boosting arm, the Economic Development Corporation.